chrislattman/blogging-project/docs/docker/README.md

 For an example of a valid Dockerfile, see [here](https://gist.github.com/chrislattman/a787857d4bbd3192ebe792c463379084).

-## Creating images, containers, and volumes
+## Creating images, containers, volumes, and networks

 - `docker pull image-name`
     - Pulls the latest version of a Docker image from [Docker Hub](https://hub.docker.com/)